kbressem/faimed3d/README.md

 percs = tensor([1,10,20,30,40,50,60,70,80,90,99,])
 ```

-`faimed3d` keeps track of the metadata and stores it in a temporary directory.
-To avoid clutter, the tmpdir is emptied each time a new Dataloader is constructed
+`faimed3d` keeps track of the metadata until the items are concatenated as a batch.

 ```python
 dls = ImageDataLoaders3D.from_df(mrnet_data, '/media/..',